josura/HIP-FFT-convolution/README.md

 # HIP-FFT-convolution
-Convolutions for Long Sequences, implemented in HIP, optimised for multi-gpu support
+Convolutions for Long Sequences, implemented in HIP, optimised for multi-gpu support.
+Under development

 # BUILDING
 To build the project, run the following command in the root directory of the project: